STMicroelectronics/meta-st-py3-ext/README.md

 # meta-st-py3-ext

-meta-st-py3-ext is a meta layer for Linux Yocto based distributions for the STMicroelectronics STM32MP1 architecture, to get started with Python 3 and the Mp1AmpSTSDK, which allows the communication between the A7 and the M4 cores (see “meta-meta-st-py3-ext/conf/layer.conf” file for further details on the packages installed).
+meta-st-py3-ext is a meta layer for Linux Yocto based distributions for the STMicroelectronics STM32MP1 architecture, to get started with Python 3 and the Mp1AmpSTSDK, which make easyer the communication between the A7 and the M4 cores for python developpers (see “meta-meta-st-py3-ext/conf/layer.conf” file for further details on the packages installed).

 ## Installation